-The key principles that govern Macquarie's approach to tax risk are outlined below:
+The key principles that govern Macquarie's approach to Tax Risk include:

-- Tax risks are to be identified, assessed, controlled and reported. - Laws, regulations, administrative requirements and required disclosures to Revenue Authorities are to be complied with. - Policies and procedures in relation to tax risk management are to be documented and maintained. - The integrity of our tax data, compliance and reporting systems are to be maintained. - Open, transparent and professional relationships with Revenue Authorities, both local and international should be maintained. - Outstanding issues with Revenue Authorities should be resolved as effectively as possible. - Macquarie's reputation should be protected and the confidence of our stakeholders maintained. - Our international related party transactions are based on commercial considerations and are undertaken in accordance with arm's length principles, supported by regular benchmarking. - Macquarie staff should conduct themselves in a way that maintains trust in Macquarie by regulators, Revenue Authorities, clients and the public. - Macquarie's tax affairs are to be conducted in compliance with the tax laws of the jurisdictions in which Macquarie operates.
+- Identification, assessment, control and reporting of Tax Risk. - Compliance with laws, regulations, administrative requirements and required disclosures to Revenue Authorities. - Documented and regularly maintained policies and procedures in relation to Tax Risk management. - Integrity of our tax data, compliance and reporting systems. - Open, transparent and professional relationships with Revenue Authorities, both local and international. - Resolution of outstanding issues with Revenue Authorities as effectively as possible. - Undertaking international related party transactions based on commercial considerations and in accordance with arm's length principles.

-Macquarie may be entitled to tax concessions in the course of its normal business but has no appetite for any transaction that is motivated by the avoidance of tax.
+While Macquarie may be entitled to tax concessions in the course of its normal business, there is no appetite for any transaction that is motivated by the avoidance of tax.

-Moreover, Macquarie will not finance, or in any other way support, transactions where the objective of any of the parties might reasonably be expected to be the obtaining of a dividend withholding tax benefit.
+Moreover, Macquarie will not finance or in any other way support transactions where the objective of any of the parties might reasonably be expected to be the obtaining of a dividend withholding tax benefit.

 Macquarie employs robust compliance procedures to enable the preparation of accurate and complete tax returns and other reporting.
-In Australia, the Australian Taxation Office (ATO) has issued a Pre-lodgement Compliance Review and GST Assurance Review Framework (PCR Framework) to Macquarie covering FY24.
+In Australia, the Australian Taxation Office (ATO) has issued a Pre-lodgement Compliance Review and GST Assurance Review Framework (PCR Framework) to Macquarie.
 The PCR Framework documents the ATO's engagement and assurance approach for income tax, goods and services tax and the Major Bank Levy.
 The PCR Framework demonstrates Macquarie's positive and proactive relationship with the ATO.

 In the event of a tax uncertainty, Macquarie may engage with Revenue Authorities and seek comprehensive advice from external tax advisors.
-The decision to seek external advice must be approved by the Tax function.

-1 macquarie.com/assets/macq/about/disclosures/disclosures-macquarie-group-tax-policy.pdf.
+1 macquarie.com/assets/macq/about/disclosures/disclosures-macquarie-group-tax-policy.pdf